-- The Board acknowledges its ultimate responsibility for ensuring that Bield has in place a system of controls that is appropriate to the various business environments in which it operates. - The systems of internal financial control, which are under regular review, are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable, and not absolute assurance, against material misstatement or loss. - The key procedures which have been established and which are designed to provide effective internal financial control include: - Comprehensive budgeting systems with an annual budget approved by the Board. - Consideration by the Board of actual results compared with budgets, together with a forecast for the year.
+- The Board acknowledges its ultimate responsibility for ensuring that Bield has in place a system of controls that is appropriate to the various business environments in which it operates. - The systems of internal financial control, which are under regular review, are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable, and not absolute assurance, against material misstatement or loss. - The key procedures which have been established and which are designed to provide effective internal financial control include: - Comprehensive budgeting systems with an annual budget approved by the Board. - Regular consideration by the Board of actual results compared with budgets, together with a forecast for the year.
 Significant variances from budgets are investigated, explained as appropriate and action taken as agreed. - An internal audit programme which is designed to cover the main business activities of Bield.
 The scope and content of this programme are reviewed by the Audit & Risk Committee.
-The independent professional internal auditor, who works closely with the external auditor, has direct access to the Audit & Risk Committee which receives the reports and agrees appropriate action plans. - Written scheme of delegation including details of delegated authority.
+The independent professional internal auditor has direct access to the Audit & Risk Committee which receives the reports and agrees appropriate action plans.